anoma/taiga/book/src/spec.md

 $ce = Encrypt(note, sk)$

 Not all of the note fields require to be encrypted (e.g. note commitment), and the encrypted fields may vary depending on the application.

+### 2.6 Dummy notes
+In Taiga, note's value doesn't define if the note is dummy or not, unlike some other systems.
+Dummy notes can have non-zero value and are marked explicitly as dummy by setting `is_merkle_checked = false` meaning that for dummy notes the commitment's Merkle path is not checked when spending the note.
+Non-zero value dummy notes are handy for carrying additional constraints (e.g. intents) and balancing transactions.

 ## 3. Circuits